-EPAOs will create and set open questions to assess related underpinning knowledge associated with knowledge, skills and behaviours that do not occur naturally during the practical skills test (e.g. dealing with emergent problems).
-The questions must be asked after each stage of the practical skills tests:-
+EPAOs will create and set open questions to assess related underpinning knowledge associated with knowledge, skills and behaviours that do not occur naturally during the practical skills test (for example dealing with emergent problems).
+The questions must be asked after each stage of the practical skills tests:

-Stage 1 Planning & preparation for welding; the independent assessor must ask a minimum of 4 questions (typically 20 minutes).
+Stage 1 planning and preparation for welding; the independent assessor must ask a minimum of 4 questions (typically 20 minutes).

-Stage 2 Welding operations; the independent assessor must ask a minimum of 4 questions (typically 20 minutes).
+Stage 2 welding operations; the independent assessor must ask a minimum of 4 questions (typically 20 minutes).

-Stage 3 Post welding activities; the independent assessor must ask a minimum of three questions (typically 15 minutes).
+Stage 3 post welding activities; the independent assessor must ask a minimum of three questions (typically 15 minutes).